Tree Safety Basics: Ways to Spot a Tree in Danger of Falling

 Conduct an inspection visually

-The first step to evaluate the likelihood of a tree falling is to perform an examination.
-Be on the lookout for any warning signs mentioned above, such as crown or trunk that is leaning cracks on the tree’s trunk, dying or dead branches, or damage to the root.
+The first step to evaluate the possibility of a tree falling is to conduct a visual inspection.
+Look for any of the warning signs listed above, including the crown or trunk leaning, cracks in the tree’s trunk, dying or dead branches, or damaged roots.

 Make an appointment with a professional